optimlab/optimblog/README.md

 ## Concept and difference from other blog modules for Opencart 3.
 ### Other blogs for Opencart 3
+Has no analogues!
-Most (may been 100%, I have not seen analogues) of blog modules and other similar use the concept of cloning software code (controllers and related files - Model-View-Controller) categories of products and products themselves, turning scripts:
+Most of the blog modules and the like use the concept of cloning program code (controllers and related files - Model-View-Controller) categories of products and products themselves, turning scripts:
 1. «product category» → «category of articles»
 2. «product» → «article»
 3. cloning Database tables is similar to categories and products.